3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Anterior Cingulate Cortex (ACC)

-The anterior cingulate cortex is involved in processing emotional pain, particularly the distress of social rejection or exclusion. fMRI studies have shown that the ACC is activated when individuals experience social pain—such as waiting for a response that never comes, or receiving mixed signals.
+The anterior cingulate cortex is involved in processing emotional pain, particularly the distress of social rejection or exclusion. fMRI studies have shown that the ACC is activated when individuals experience social pain such as waiting for a response that never comes, or receiving mixed signals.
 Breadcrumbing, by design, creates this kind of ambiguity and emotional uncertainty, thereby engaging the same neural substrates activated by physical pain.

 Prefrontal Cortex (PFC)

 In the individual doing the breadcrumbing, the prefrontal cortex, especially the ventromedial and dorsolateral regions, regulates impulse control, planning, and social decision-making.
 Dysfunction or underactivation in these areas may contribute to emotionally avoidant or manipulative behavior.
-Insecurely attached individuals may rationalize breadcrumbing as a way to maintain autonomy while preserving options, often without fully processing the emotional consequences for others.
+Insecurely attached individuals may rationalize casual baiting as a way to maintain autonomy while preserving options, often without fully processing the emotional consequences for others.

 Amygdala

 The amygdala, a central structure in the limbic system, plays a key role in detecting social threat and ambiguity.
-Individuals on the receiving end of breadcrumbing may experience heightened amygdala activation due to relational unpredictability.
+Individuals on the receiving end of casual baiting may experience heightened amygdala activation due to relational unpredictability.
 This can lead to increased vigilance, anxiety, and overinterpretation of minimal cues (e.g., reading too much into a short text), especially in those with anxious attachment styles.

 Oxytocin and Attachment Circuits

 Oxytocin, a neuropeptide involved in bonding and social memory, is also implicated in breadcrumbing dynamics.
 In securely attached individuals, oxytocin release fosters trust and emotional regulation.
-However, in those with insecure or anxious attachment, oxytocin responses may be dysregulated.
+However, in those with insecure attachment or anxious attachment, oxytocin responses may be dysregulated.
 The resulting bond to an inconsistent or emotionally unavailable person can feel disproportionately intense, reinforcing maladaptive connection patterns even when the relationship lacks reciprocity.

 Concrete Examples of Breadcrumbing

 Breadcrumbing behaviors can be subtle or overt, but they typically involve minimal effort used to maintain another person’s emotional interest without commitment or progression.
 These behaviors are common in digital dating environments but can also occur in offline interpersonal dynamics.
-Below are several concrete examples that illustrate the spectrum of breadcrumbing behaviors:
+Below are several concrete examples that illustrate the spectrum of casual baiting behaviors:

 Texting Breadcrumbs